Latent tuberculosis: Treatment

-The treatment of LTBI is essential to controlling and eliminating TB by reducing the risk that TB infection will progress to disease.
-LTB will convert to active TB in 10% of cases (or more in cases of immunocompromised patients).
+The treatment of LTBI is essential for controlling and eliminating TB by reducing the risk that a TB infection progresses to disease.
+LTB converts to active TB in 10% of cases (or more frequently with immunocompromised patients).
 Taking medication for LTB is recommended by many doctors.

-In the US, the standard treatment is 9 months of isoniazid, but this regimen is not widely used outside of the US.
+In the US, the standard treatment is nine months of isoniazid, but this regimen is not widely used outside the US.

 Terminology

-There is no agreement regarding terminology: the terms preventive therapy and chemoprophylaxis have been used for decades, and are preferred in the UK because it involves giving medication to people who have no disease and are currently well: the reason for giving medication is primarily to prevent people from becoming unwell.
-In the US, physicians talk about LTB treatment because the medication does not actually prevent infection: the person is already infected and the medication is intended to prevent existing silent infection from becoming active disease.
+There is no agreement regarding terminology: the terms preventive therapy and chemoprophylaxis have been used for decades, and they are preferred in the UK because the process involves giving medication to patients who have no disease and are currently well; the reason for giving medication is primarily to prevent patients from becoming unwell.
+In the US, physicians discuss LTB treatment because the medication does not actually prevent infection; the patient is already infected, and the medication is intended to prevent existing silent infection from becoming active disease.
 There are no convincing reasons to prefer one term over the other.